People often ask what laboratory tests they should receive due to being vegan.

 Vitamin D is a nutrient that vegans, and just about anyone, can benefit from having tested every few years as people can have unhealthfully low levels even without any symptoms of poor health.
 Be aware that laboratories often list “normal” levels much higher than those recommended by the Institute of Medicine (see Ideal Vitamin D Levels).

 The body keeps blood calcium levels relatively constant regardless of intake, so having normal calcium levels doesn’t indicate an adequate intake.
 A bone mineral density test is a direct measure of bone health, but we don’t necessarily recommend it as a routine test unless someone has reason to believe they might have poor bone health.
-Making sure you meet our recommendations for calcium intake (see Daily Needs) while also regularly taking part in weight-bearing exercise is the best way to maintain bone health.
+Making sure you meet our calcium recommendations while also regularly taking part in weight-bearing exercise is the best way to maintain bone health.

 If a doctor is drawing blood, getting an iron panel is a good idea, especially for those who are menstruating regularly which causes iron loss.
 Ask for both hemoglobin (a short-term indicator) and serum ferritin (a long-term indicator); both tests are common.

 There is no direct test for iodine.
-Like B12, it’s best to just make sure you’re getting enough (but not too much, see Daily Needs).
+Like B12, it’s best to just make sure you’re getting enough (see our iodine recommendations).
 Iodine deficiency (and excess) can lead to thyroid problems, so getting your thyroid tested would be an indirect indicator.